UKCloud/documentation/articles/azure/azs-sco.md

 - You can specify the site where you would like to have your service provisioned (from sites where UKCloud for Microsoft Azure is available).

 - The UKCloud for Microsoft Azure service is updated regularly with the latest code release from Microsoft.
-Typically, this is once a month and notified via the [UKCloud service status page](https://status.ukcloud.com/) and the [UKCloud Portal](https://portal.ukcloud.com).
-UKCloud aim to be within two updates from Microsoft, however, we will control the release of the patches into the live service.
+Typically, this is once a month and UKCloud aim to be within two updates from Microsoft, however, we will control the release of the patches into the live service.

 - Through the UKCloud Azure Stack Hub portal you can use availability sets so that VMs do not run on the same physical host.